Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 It was just what she needed.

-In the aftermath of it all, rather than falling asleep, they just...lay together.
+In the aftermath of it all, rather than falling asleep, they just... lay together.
 Enjoying the feeling of skin on skin, the sound of each others’ breathing, even the slight dampness of mingled perspiration and shared body heat.
 His hand didn’t stop moving, though.
 His fingertips trailed up and down her spine, barely making contact.

 Ironic.
 Minutes ago, he’d gripped her and tossed her around hard enough to bruise.
 Now, it was like he hardly dared touch her.